psh0078/miniChess/README.md

 # miniChess
 chess engine in c

-I started this project to teach myself C
+I started this project to teach myself engine programming.